 About apps and progress data in Schoolwork

-Schoolwork displays different progress data for the activities your teacher assigns.
+Schoolwork displays different progress data for the activities your teachers assign.

 For an activity in a progress-reporting app, the app automatically sends information about how you are doing as you work on the activity in the app.
-At a minimum, every progress-reporting app sends time spent data.
+At a minimum, every activity that supports progress reporting sends time spent.

-For other activities (for example, a link or PDF), you and your teacher only see whether or not you marked the activity as done.
+For other activities (for example, a hand-in request or entire app), you and your teacher only see whether or not you marked the activity as done.

 When you open an app with an assigned activity, a message appears to let you know the app is sending your activity progress to Schoolwork.

-For apps that report a progress percentage, Schoolwork displays the progress you made, across all your attempts before the due date.
-In the example shown, the student completed 83% of the activity in 18 minutes, then marked the activity done.
+For apps that report a progress percentage, Schoolwork displays the progress you made across all your attempts before the due date.
+In the example shown, the student completed 100% of the activity in 9 minutes, then marked the activity done.

 For apps that report a score, Schoolwork displays your score, based on your most recent attempt before the due date.
 Schoolwork computes scores as the percentage of X points out of a possible Y points.